-US signs contract with Pfizer for COVID-19 vaccine doses
+U.S. signs contract with Pfizer for 100 million COVID-19 vaccine doses

-WASHINGTON (AP) — The Trump administration will pay Pfizer nearly $2 billion for a December delivery of 100 million doses of a COVID-19 vaccine the pharmaceutical company is developing, Health and Human Services Secretary Alex Azar announced Wednesday.
+WASHINGTON — The Trump administration will pay Pfizer nearly $2 billion for a December delivery of 100 million doses of a COVID-19 vaccine the pharmaceutical company is developing, Health and Human Services Secretary Alex Azar announced Wednesday.

 The U.S. could buy another 500 million doses under the agreement, Azar said.